muzzzko/user-manager/Readme.md

 ```

 ### Docs
-You can find docs in http://localhost:8000/docs after run service
+You can find docs in http://localhost:8000/docs after the service is run

 # About solution